mjhea0/thinkful-mentor/csv-data-analysis/readme.md

 # Python for Data Analysis: Analyzing CSV Data with Numpy, Pandas, and Matplotlib

-In this intro tutorial, we're going to analyze a small dataset of the [U.S. crime rate](https://github.com/mjhea0/thinkful-mentor/blob/master/csv-data-analysis/us_arrests.csv) broken down by state using Numpy, Pandas, and Matplotlib.
+In this intro tutorial, we're going to analyze a small dataset of the [U.S. crime rate](https://github.com/mjhea0/thinkful-mentor/blob/master/csv-data-analysis/us_arrests.csv) broken down by state using **[Numpy](http://www.numpy.org/)**, **[Pandas](http://pandas.pydata.org/)**, and [Matplotlib](http://matplotlib.org/).
 After importing and organizing the data, we'll calculate some summary statistics as well as provide a graphical display of the data itself.

 ## Importing CSV Data